Shrimp and Shiitake Stuffed Tofu

-Reconstitute the shiitake.
+Reconstitute the dried shiitake.
 Remove the stem and mince the cap.
-Shell and de-vein the shrimp, then finely chop.
+Shell and devein the shrimp, then finely chop.

-Put the shiitake and shrimp in a bowl.
-Add [A] in this order: sake, salt, egg white, and potato starch.
+Put the minced shiitake and shrimp in a bowl.
+Add [A] in the following order: sake, salt, egg white, then potato starch.
 Mix thoroughly.

-Quarter the tofu.
-Use a 1 tsp measuring spoon to scoop out the center of each quarter block to make a round, shallow hole for the shrimp.
-When doing so, be careful not to pierce the bottom.
-(Use the scooped out tofu in other dishes such as miso soup.)
-Use a tea strainer to sprinkle potato starch evenly over the holes.
-This will help bind the tofu and shrimp together.
+Cut the tofu into 4 equal pieces.
+Use a 1 tsp measuring spoon to scoop out the center of each piece to make a round, shallow hole for the shrimp filling.
+Use a tea strainer to sprinkle potato starch evenly over the holes to help the filling stick to the tofu.

-Divide the shrimp filling into four equal portions and shape into round balls.
+Divide the shrimp filling into 4 equal portions and shape into round balls.

-Lightly press the balls into the holes in the tofu so they look like mounds.
+Lightly press the balls into the tofu holes so they look like mounds.
 Place the tofu pieces on a heat-resistant dish small enough to fit inside a steamer.

 Line a steamer with a towel.
-Wait for it to steam before placing the dish inside.
+Once it starts to steam, place the dish inside.
 Flip the corners of the towel over the lid and hold in place with a clothespin.
 Steam over low heat for 10 minutes.

-Use the corners of the towel to lift up the hot dish from the steamer.
-Serve with the mixed [Sauce].
+Use the corners of the towel to lift the dish up from the steamer.
+Serve with the [Sauce].

 Be careful when lifting up the dish, as it will be very hot!